beyond-z/beyondz-platform/README.md

   git branch -d <feature_name>
   git push origin :<feature_name>
 ```

+We use a continuous integration test server on all pull requests.
+When you
+open a pull request, it will be automatically tested and the results displayed
+on GitHub in the form of a checkbox or an X mark.

+You can see the details of tests here: https://travis-ci.org/beyond-z/beyondz-platform

 # Code style

 We use standard Rails code conventions with some additional rules: